A New Editable Gradebook For the Open edX platform

 Micro frontends aren’t easy to set up in production, but if you’re familiar with the edX devstack, you can play around with them by following the instructions in their README.
 Follow the instructions carefully– the gradebook may run but exhibit strange behavior if you do not.
 This project is still new.

-Viewing the Gradebook for your course shows you all of your students and their grades.
-You can rapidly filter through students by using the search bar in the upper right.
+The new gradebook shows all of your students and their grades.
+You can rapidly filter through students by using a search bar in the upper right corner of the screen.

 To modify an exercise, you click the grade.

 You can enter a new grade here, along with a reason.
 This allows an audit trail so you can remember who changed what grade, and why.

 If you have many exercises and grades to look through, you can narrow them down using a filter panel: